michmech/plausibility/README.md

 The source code for this example can be found in the `example0` directory.

 We're using the Foods grammar pretty much without change.
 The only change I've made to the abstract syntax is adding a few more `Quality` objects so we have a wider range to play with later (in examples 2 and 3).
-Also, I've removed the `Boring` quality because I find it strange to describe food with that adjective, but that's my personal contention.
+Also, I've removed the `Boring` quality because I find it strange to describe food with that adjective, but just that's my personal contention.

 The plausibility filter I've added is a concrete grammar called `Foods0.gf`.
 The `0` in the name is just an arbitrary "language" name.
-You can of course call thus "language" anything you want but I am calling it "language zero" because this name is unlikely to conflict with any "real" language name and because the file neatly sorts alphabetically right after the abstract grammar Foods.gf and before any oher conrcete grammars.
+You can of course call this "language" anything you want but I am calling it "language zero" because this name is unlikely to conflict with any real language name and because the file neatly sorts alphabetically right after the abstract grammar `Foods.gf` and before any oher conrcete grammars.

-Inside this grammar you will find a parameter called `Plausibility` which we will use everywhere to encode the fact something is or isn't plausible.
+Inside this grammar you will find a parameter called `Plausibility` which we will use everywhere to encode the fact that something is or isn't plausible.

 ```
 param Plausibility = Plausible | Implausible;